What is UI/UX Design? Difference between UI and UX Design

 UI designers use creativity to solve problems and create attractive, easy-to-use digital interfaces.
 They focus on visual design to make digital platforms more user-friendly and engaging. - Basic Graphic Design Skills

-For newcomers to UI design, mastering basic graphic design skills is the first step to creating visually appealing and effective digital interfaces.
-This includes understanding computer software, branding, typography, color theory, using software like Photoshop and Illustrator, logo design, photography skills, and digital technologies (HTML, CSS, JS). - User-Centered Thinking
+Basic graphic design skills are an entry point into ui design, as it’s the place to start with creating visually appealing and effective digital interfaces for newcomers.
+Understanding computer software, branding, typography, color theory, software like Photoshop & Illustrator, logo design, photography skills and digital technologies (HTML, CSS, JS). - User-Centered Thinking

 Effective communication with UX designers, developers, product managers, and stakeholders is essential for project success.
 Incorporating feedback from users and team members is integral to refining the design process.